maialenz/CookBook/README.md

 ## DESIGN

-The design of the website was created to be as simple but pretty as posible, not to distract the customer with too many color schemes and trying to bring the focus to the picture of the recipes.
+The design of the website was created to be as simple but pretty as posible, not to distract the user with too many color schemes and trying to bring the focus to the picture of the recipes.

 ### **Colors**

 The colors used in this project are very simple, to keep a minimalistic and tidy website, as well as keeping the color contrasts the highests posible to facilitate the screen readers and make this site accessible to all.

-The colors chosen are combinations of: bright orange and darks typography, white and shades of grey.
+The colors chosen are combinations of: bright orange with dark typography, white and shades of grey.
 The color were found using [Coolors](https://coolors.co/).

 Some of the colors used in this project are: [....................this to be changed.................]
 - rgb(87, 15, 55): this color was used as the main color, but I've added opacity to make different shades of it.
 - rgba(173, 169, 183, 0.7): used as a background color.
 - #fff: used as button background color.

 ---